Alka-Seltzer: History

-In an Alka-Seltzer commercial from 1969, an actor (played by Jack Somack) in a commercial for the fictional product "Magdalini's Meatballs" has to eat a meatball and then say "Mamma mia, that's-a spicy meat-a ball-a!" in an ersatz Italian accent.
+In an Alka-Seltzer commercial from 1969, an actor named "Jack" (played by Jack Somack) in a commercial for the fictional product "Magadini's Meatballs" has to eat a meatball from a plate handed to him by an actress (Fran Lopate).
+Jack's reaction to tasting the meatball is to then say "Mamma mia, that's-a spicy meat-a ball-a!" in an ersatz Italian accent.
 Take after take is ruined by some comedic trial or another (comedian Ronny Graham dropping the clapperboard).
 By the commercial's end, Jack has eaten so many meatballs that it's "Alka-Seltzer to the rescue."
 With his stomach settled, Jack does a perfect take, except that the oven door falls off.
 The director (off-camera) sighs and says, "OK, let's break for lunch."
+The advertisement drew the ire of Joseph Colombo’s organization, the Italian-American Civil Rights League.
+While reportedly the manufacturer pulled the ad from circulation due to the League's pressure, the decision to stop using it was made prior to the League's objection for other reasons.